Opayman/keyboard-armory-battery-/README.md

 - **Credits:** Original design by Ryanmyang (keyboard-armory).
 Modifications by Opayman with support from Razcall.

 ---

-Thank you for using and contributing to the Chieftain 42 split keyboard community!
+Tested & validated with aurora corne pcb and corne 3.1 pcb Thank you for using and contributing to the Chieftain 42 split keyboard community!
 For any questions or further modifications, feel free to reach out.

 ---